-Students are required to complete 1500 hours for the Cosmetology Program.
 Students are required to complete 250 Hours for the Nail Technology Program

 Students must pass all written and practical examinations with a final grade of at least 80%.

 Student must have fulfilled financial obligations to the school unless other arrangements have been made.

 Students must achieve a minimum attendance rate of 80% of the total program in order to graduate from a program.

-If all the above criteria have been met student will be issued a certificate of graduation.
+If all the above criteria have been met student will be issued a certificate of completion.

-Please see www.bls.gov/ooh for complete occupational descriptions.

-Graduates of the Cosmetology Program who have become licensed have many choices regarding occupations in the industry.
-The following are some of the employment choices available:

-1. Cruise ship stylist4.
-Salon Coordinator7.
-Salon owner2.
-Hair colorist5.
-Stylist

-3. Platform stylist 6.
-Instructor